idvorkin/idvorkin.github.io/_d/activation.md

 ### Habits and addicitions

 [Habits](/habits) are tools to help us reduce the starting energy for things we want to do, and increase the starting energy (and decrease the stopping energy) for our [addictions](/addiction).

+### Schedules

+The calendar is a simple tool to reduce stopping and starting energy.
+If you think about going to the gym, but then need to think about when to go the gym, there's an excellent change you won't go.
+However, if you know you go to the gym after your morning coffee, the come home and take the kids to school - it's way easier to get it done.

 ### Sleep and activation Energy